acdh-oeaw/VELD_spec/README.md

 invalid:

-Only the key of the optional mapping exists, but no value.
+Only the key of the optional mapping exists, but not its value.

 ```
 root: